 Columbus Book Festival

-Free and open to all book lovers, the 2025 Columbus Book Festival features a whole new lineup of 200+ national and Columbus-based authors, panel discussions, author talks, book signings and more!
-The Festival Marketplace will brim with dozens of bookish retailers, community exhibitors, an entertainment lineup, local food court and the popular Indie Author Alley pavilion and Friends of the Library Big Book Sale tent.
+Free and open to all book lovers, the Columbus Book Festival features a lineup of more than 120 national and Columbus-based authors, panel discussions, author talks, book signings and more.
+The Festival Marketplace features dozens of bookish retailers, community exhibitors, an entertainment lineup, a local food court and the popular Indie Author Alley pavilion.

 Lancaster Festival